Washington Park (Portland, Oregon)

-Washington Park is a public urban park in Portland in the U.S. state of Oregon.
+Washington Park is a public urban park in Portland, Oregon, United States.
 It includes a zoo, forestry museum, arboretum, rose garden, Japanese garden, amphitheatre, memorials, archery range, tennis courts, soccer field, picnic areas, playgrounds, public art and many acres of wild forest with miles of trails.

 Washington Park covers more than 458 acre on mostly steep, wooded hillsides which range in elevation from 200 ft at 24th & West Burnside Street to 870 ft at SW Fairview Blvd.
-It comprises 241.45 acre of city park land that has been officially designated as "Washington Park" by the City of Portland, as well as the adjacent 64 acre Oregon Zoo and the 153 acre Hoyt Arboretum, which together make up the area described as "Washington Park" on signs and maps.
+It comprises 241.45 acre of city parkland that has been officially designated as "Washington Park" by the City of Portland, as well as the adjacent 64 acre Oregon Zoo and the 153 acre Hoyt Arboretum, which together make up the area described as "Washington Park" on signs and maps.

+The park has 4 primary entrances, the main entrance via SW Park Place from Downtown Portland, the northwest entrance from the Arlington Heights neighborhood, the south entrance from Sunset Highway, and the now pedestrian and bike only entrance from Burnside Street on the north end of the park via Stearns Canyon which used to serve as the park's main entrance.

 History

 The City of Portland purchased the original 40.78 acre of Washington Park in 1871 from Amos King for $32,624, a controversially high price for the time.
-The area, designated "City Park", was wilderness with few roads.
-Thick brush, trees and roaming cougar discouraged access.
-In the mid-1880s, Charles M. Meyers was hired as park keeper.
+The area, designated "City Park", was a wilderness with few roads.
+Thick brush, trees, and roaming cougar discouraged access.
+In the mid-1880s, Charles M. Meyers was hired as a park keeper.
 A former seaman without landscape training, he transformed the park by drawing on memories of his native Germany and European parks.
 By 1900, there were roads, trails, landscaped areas with lawns, manicured hedges, flower gardens, and a zoo.
 Cable cars were added in 1890 and operated until the 1930s.
 The City of Portland constructed two reservoirs in the park in 1893 and 1894.

 In 1903, John Charles Olmsted of Olmsted Brothers, a nationally known landscape architecture firm, recommended several changes to the park including the present name, location of the entrance, separate roads and pedestrian paths, and replacement of formal gardens with native species.
 The name was officially changed from City Park to Washington Park in 1909.

 When the Multnomah County Poor Farm's Hillside Farm facility west of Washington Park closed in 1922, the 160 acre were sold to the City of Portland, leading to the creation of Hoyt Arboretum in 1930.